dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

   - **Device Limit Restrictions** - Specify the maximum number of enrolled devices per user
 4. Click **Create** to create the new enrollment restriction.
 5. Select **Groups Assigned** to assign these enrollment restrictions to groups of users, and then select **Assign**.
-6. Choose the groups to assign this restriction.
+6. Assign this restriction to groups of users.
 You can multi-select groups with the **Ctrl** key.
 Choose **Select** to save your selections, and then **Assign** to apply the enrollment restrictions to groups.
 ![Screenshot of device enrollment restrictions showing priority and properties for enrollment restrictions.](media/device-restrictions-create-list.png)
 7. You can adjust the priority of enrollment restrictions by dragging and dropping the enrollment restrictions up or down.